-The Government of STP is devoted to multilateralism and the country is part of Island Developing the Small community63 though it has not yet played a very active role in this forum.
+The Government of STP is devoted to multilateralism and the country is part of Island Developing the Small State community63 though it never played a very active role in this forum.
 It is slowly assuming more responsibilities in the international field.
-Most recently, STP was elected to the presidency of the CPLP (Communities of Portuguese-speaking Countries) for a two year period (from mid 2023 to mid 2025).
+Most recently, STP was elected to the presidency of the CPLP (Communities of Portuguese-speaking Countries) for 2023 to 2025.
 STP was reluctant to accept the position due to its difficult economic situation, but was encouraged to accept by its peers, especially representatives of Portugal and Angola64.